Ready to explore? You need good hiking boots

 I’ll admit, the Vasque boots I wear take a chunk out of my bank account, but they are comparably priced with other boots their quality.
 In fact, they can be considered economical because they are tough enough to wear for several years.
 So, they turn out to be a bargain.

 We’re out hiking, walking, strolling, camping in the Badlands nearly every week.
-That’s why people follow our tips and advice for hiking and exploring the Badlands – and we tell them to do it in shoes that will give support and protection.
-If they’re on a tough trail like Achenbach trail in the North Unit, or in to the back country, their boots will make all the difference.
+If you’re ready for a tough trail with your new boots, try the Achenbach trail in the North Unit, or head into the back country along the Maah Daah Hey Trail.
+Your boots will make all the difference.
 Whether you choose Vasque or another brand, make sure they fit well, protect your feet and have good tread.
 Don’t slip.